 Somewhere, almost out of nowhere, life has started to have a semblance of normality.
-No longer are we mainlining joggers and a hoodie.
-Endless Zoom calls are being replaced with face-to-face meetings.
-Home-schooling is all but a distant memory and our diaries are getting fuller by the day
+The world appears to have returned to normal, which means zoom calls are back to face-to-face meetings, and our diaries are getting fuller by the minute.

-Despite the fact we’re busier than we have been for a while and seemingly more tired than ever (loads of social contact after months of having almost zero will do that) we’re still struggling to get a full night’s sleep.
-But, with experts and studies saying everything from glowing skin to stronger, longer hair can be achieved with a decent amount of shut eye, we’re wondering if sleep can really be the secret to (free!) anti-ageing.
+Despite the fact we’re busier than we have been for the last two years and seemingly more tired than ever (lots of social contact after months of almost zero will do that) we’re still struggling to get a full night’s sleep.
+But, with experts and studies saying everything from glowing skin to stronger, longer hair can be achieved with a decent amount of shut-eye, we’re wondering if sleep can really be the secret to (free!) anti-ageing.

 What exactly is beauty sleep?

 It’s a term that we’ve all grown up with, but beauty sleep is a real, legitimate thing.
 Aside from the fact that a good night’s kip will leave you feeling like you can take on the world, it can work wonders for your hair and skin.
 When you snooze, your levels of stress hormone cortisol decrease, which allows levels of sleep hormone melatonin to increase.
 That essentially means that we go into repair mode at night time.
 In contrast, it’s during the day time that your body is busy defending against things like pollution, free radicals, bacteria and other harmful things we don’t realise we’re exposed to.